What We Do

 Nat King Cole Generation Hope is proud to support organizations and schools that are committed to providing quality music education to children with the greatest need and fewest resources.

-We currently accept grant applications from within the States of Florida, California and New York.
+We accept grant applications from within the States of Florida, California and New York.
 Additional States will be added on as our fundraising efforts are expanded.

 - Music education – must be the key component of any music program requesting funds